Trails & Treasure Hunts in York – updated for 2022

-Squirrel Trail in Museum Gardens
+Squirrel Trail in Museum Gardens, York City Centre

 This trail helps you to explore some of the hidden treasures of York Museum Gardens.
 It’s an interactive quiz so you will need to use your phone.

 “If you have kids that love treasure hunts and looking for things I can highly recommend the York Cat trail.
 For FREE you can pick up a map from the Cat gallery shop on Petergate or download it from the internet.
 It has clues and a map of where cats are on buildings around the city of York.
 There are a few questions to answer whilst going round and when complete you hand the form in to the Cat gallery shop and child receives a little free gift.
 My 4 yr old and I loved it today.
 Highly recommended.”

-York University Campus Tree Trail
+York University Campus Tree Trail, York University

-A 1 hour walk (2.3 miles) finding 34 trees.
-Click HERE for the trail map.
-It’s great for wildlife.
+A 1 hour walk (2.3 miles) to discover 34 different trees.
+It’s great for wildlife lovers.
 The campus is home to rabbits, fish, ducks, geese and squirrels, so keep an eye out!
 The trail starts at Derwent College reception.

-Visit York Selfie Trail
+Visit York Selfie Trail, York City Centre

 Check out the Visit York Selfie Trail.
 This includes some of the city’s most iconic photo opportunities.
 Get your smiles and selfie sticks out!
 You are encouraged to share your photos with the tag @visityork and #yorkselfie on Twitter, Instagram and Facebook.

 A longer one for the bikes!
 This scale model of the Solar System is spread out along 6.4 miles of the old East Coast main-line railway.
-Along it you can find scale models of all the planets in our solar system as well as models of the Cassini and Voyager spacecraft.
+On the route you can find scale models of all the planets in our solar system as well as models of the Cassini and Voyager spacecraft.

-York City Walls Trail
+York City Walls Trail, York City Centre

 Free to walk around.
 The Friends of York Walls have various trails on their website to cover all the different sections of the wall and the key points along it.
 You can walk the whole trail or just dip in and out as you fancy.

-Homestead Park Tree Trail
+Homestead Park Tree Trail, Clifton, York

-Address: 40 Water End, Clifton, York YO30 6WP.
-“Homestead Park is a beautiful 14-acre garden in Clifton, York.
-It is owned, managed and maintained by Joseph Rowntree Foundation for visitors to enjoy.”
+Homestead Park is a beautiful garden, owned, managed and maintained by Joseph Rowntree Foundation.
 There’s a large children’s play area to enjoy before or after the tree trail and plenty of room for picnics.
-Homestead park is about 1.5miles from the city centre and it has it’s own car park for park visitors (use this post code for the car park YO30 5RE).
+Homestead park is about 1.5miles from the city centre and it has its own car park for park visitors (use this post code for the car park YO30 5RE).

 A trail exploring York’s chocolatey past, highlighting all the venues/landmarks that play a key role.
 This trail could extend to much more than a day if every venue was properly explored, so maybe a trail to spread out over a few visits into York.

-When construction of the Vangarde Shopping Park was about to take place a colony of rare Great Crested Newts were found to be living on the site.
+When construction of the Vangarde Shopping Park was about to take place a colony of rare Great Crested Newts was found to be living on the site.
 It’s Britain’s most threatened newt, so they needed to be carefully rehomed nearby before construction could commence.

 From York, take the A19 Thirsk road for about 3 and a half miles to Skelton.
 Turn right off the A19, continue through the village and the nature reserve is another 2 miles further on, on the left of the road.
 Parking is allowed on the verge near the entrance gate.
-Unfortunately Dogs aren’t allowed as it’s a nature reserve.
-Address: Moor Lane, York, YO32 2RE
+Dogs aren’t allowed as it’s a nature reserve.

-York Minster Discovery Trails
+York Minster Discovery Trails, Deansgate, York

 One of the few indoor trails, so a perfect rainy day option.
 There are two trails to complete.

 Those aged 7+ can collect a Treasure Trail to help them find special details around the cathedral which tell stories from the Minster’s rich history.